petersulyok/diskinfo/docs/source/intro.rst

 Introduction
 ============
-This Python library can discover and can collect disk information on Linux.
-It can also provide persistent disk names for stable device referencing.
+This Python library can assist in collecting disk information on Linux.
+In more details, it can:

+    - collect information about a specific disk
+    - explore existing disks in the system
+    - translate between traditional and persistent device names
+    - read disk temperature from kernel's `HWMON` system
+    - read SMART data of the disk with the help of `smartctl` command

 Installation
 ------------